 Turku Doctoral Programme of Molecular Medicine - Admission Criteria and Instructions for Applicants

-The Turku Doctoral Programme of Molecular Medicine (TuDMM) offers diverse and high-standard doctoral training in the broad field of molecular medicine.
+The Turku Doctoral Programme of Molecular Medicine (TuDMM) offers diverse and high‑quality doctoral training across the broad field of molecular medicine.

-The traditionally strong research areas of bio- and clinical medicine at the Turku Campus, such as cancer research, endocrinology and metabolism, immunology, microbiology, and connective tissue research, are all represented among the research groups affiliated to our doctoral programme.
+The traditionally strong research areas in bio‑ and clinical medicine at the Turku Campus—such as cancer research, endocrinology and metabolism, immunology, microbiology, and connective tissue research—are all well represented among the research groups affiliated with our doctoral programme.

-TuDMM works together with the other local doctoral programmes operating in bio sciences and will also participate in the national networks of doctoral programmes in the area of life sciences.
+TuDMM collaborates closely with other local doctoral programmes operating in the biosciences and also participates in national doctoral programme networks in the life sciences.

 >Application periods for doctoral training

-Applications for the right to pursue doctoral studies in TuDMM are processed in the autumn and spring.
-In the autumn call, in addition to a right to study, you can also apply for a fixed-term doctoral researcher position under an employment contract.
+Applications for the right to pursue doctoral studies in TuDMM are processed twice a year, in the autumn and spring application rounds.
+In the autumn call, in addition to applying for the right to study, new applicants or current TuDMM doctoral researchers may also apply for a fixed-term doctoral researcher position under an employment contract.

 What is expected of you?